 He's also hysterical.

-Uh you have uh Academy Award nominee Eric Roberts.
+You have Academy Award nominee Eric Roberts.

-You've so many people that packed this cast.
+You have so many people that packed this cast.

-Uh and it's just a terrific film.
+And it's just a terrific film.

-The issues that we deal with, a lot of them are reflect like military supporting our military.
+The issues that we deal with, a lot of them are reflect, like military supporting our military.

-That's a big part of this uh movie.
+That's a big part of this movie.

-Uh so you know, we're dealing with a lot right now as a country.
+So, you know, we're dealing with a lot right now as a country.

 We're dealing with a lot as a nation.